mustapep/django_pos/README.md

 This is Django Point Of Sales open source project, simple features in this project
 - Transactions
-- Item management
+- Items management
-- Account Management
+- Accounts Management
 - Transactions Report

 In this project, i use adminlte template [Adminlte3](https://adminlte.io/themes/v3/)